joankaradimov/Magnetar/HACKING.md

 - To open the project in VS:\
   In visual Studio hit `File -> Open -> Folder` and select the root folder.
 - To run/debug the project:\
-  Expand the `MagnetarCraft` directory, right click on any `.cpp` file under it and select `Set as Startup Item`.
+  Expand the `MagnetarCraft/src` directory, right click on `main.cpp` file and select `Set as Startup Item`.

 ## Hacking on Linux/Unix